Providence Eye FAQs

-Here are some of the common questions about LASIK that people in Charlotte are asking:
+Here are some of the common questions about about vision correction surgery aka LASIK eye surgery that people in Charlotte are asking:

 What are All Laser LASIK, OptiLASIK, Intra-LASIK, I-LASIK and Z-LASIK?

 How long does LASIK take?

 How do you keep your eyes open during LASIK and what happens if they move?

 Will anything cover my eyes after the LASIK procedure?

 How long does it take to heal from LASIK eye surgery and when will my vision re-stabilize?

 Does LASIK work and what is the success rate?

 Can LASIK eye surgery correct my reading vision?